Qualification Overview

 Entry Requirements |

+All enrolments in the Bachelor of Nursing Pacific programme are encouraged to attend an information session.
+All applicants must complete a Health Declaration and the New Zealand Nursing Council requires criminal convictions to be declared.
 Applicants must meet the following entry requirements: University Entrance * NCEA Level 3 * Three subjects - at Level 3 or above, made up of: * 14 credits each, in three approved subjects * Literacy - 10 credits at Level 2 or above, made up of: * 5 credits in reading * 5 credits in writing Numeracy - 10 credits at Level 1 or above, made up of: Achievement standards - specified achievement standards available through a range of subjects, or unit standards - package of three numeracy unit standards (26623, 26626, 26627- all three required).
 And *A minimum of 12 credits at NQF Level 2 or higher from the subjects listed below: - Biology - Chemistry - Physics - Science Or NCEA Level 2 *Applicants must hold at least 80 credits at NCEA Level 2, of which 40 credits must be at merit or excellence.
-Of the 80 NCEA Level 2 credits, students must have gained a minimum of 5 credits in reading and 5 credits in writing in English or Te Reo Māori And *A minimum of 12 credits from the subjects listed below: - Biology - Chemistry - Physics - Science And *A minimum of 10 credits at Level 1 or higher in mathematics.
-OR *Applicants who have completed the New Zealand Certificate in Career and Study Preparation (Nursing Studies) who achieve a B grade or higher in all subjects will be offered a place on the BNP programme subject to referee reports and available places.
-Students who did not achieve B grades or higher will be considered on an individual basis by the HOS.
+Of the 80 NCEA Level 2 credits, students must have gained a minimum of 5 credits in reading and 5 credits in writing in English or Te Reo Maori And *A minimum of 12 credits from the subjects listed below: - Biology - Chemistry - Physics - Science And *A minimum of 10 credits at Level 1 or higher in mathematics.
+OR *Applicants who have completed the New Zealand Certificate in Study and Employment Pathways (Level 4) with a health related contextualistion will be offered a place on the BNP programme subject to referee reports and available places.
 OR *Applicants must be able to demonstrate a mature approach to study; ability to pass a science diagnostic test; the ability to manage their time; ability to seek support; a strong motivation to work in the Health Sector; the ability to read and write at the level required for degree level study.
 The above attributes will be assessed through an information session.
 AND *Have English language competence to undertake this programme which is taught and assessed in English.
-Any applicants whose first language is not English may be required to provide evidence of an overall IELTS (Academic) band score of 6.5 (with no score of below 6.5) or equivalence.
-Equivalence will be considered by a case by case basis demonstrated by evidence of having completed 3 years secondary education, or tertiary study in New Zealand at a diploma or degree level. |
+Any applicants whose first language is not English may be required to provide evidence of an overall IELTS IELTS score of 6.5 with not less than 6.5 in each, or in exceptional circumstances a pass in another equivalent test of English.
+IELTS and OET will be accepted.
+Nursing Council no longer accepts PTE.
+Equivalence will be considered by a case by case basis demonstrated by evidence of having completed 3 years secondary education, or tertiary study in New Zealand at a diploma or degree level.

 |||